WanderingStar/resume/resume.md

 *   Transitioned the team from a set of fragile processes to tested workflows that include inline data validation
 *   Established explicit SLAs and documented handoff processes for data sets
 *   Substantially reduced the complexity of our codebase, unlocking the ability to iterate faster with more confidence
+*   Developing systems for producing recommendations in near-real-time, rather than through batch processes

 ##### Business Impact

 *   Managed relationships with internal stakeholders to ensure that data flows into and out of our systems predictably and that everyone knows who talk to if something goes wrong
-*   Participated in build vs buy decisions for multiple technologies
+*   Participated in Build vs Buy decisions for multiple technologies

-*   Developing systems for producing recommendations in near-real-time, rather than through batch processes
+##### Inclusion & Workplace Culture

+*   Serving on the Diversity & Inclusion Council, active in several Employee Resource Groups
+*   Developed and delivered Engineering Communication workshop ("Pull Requests Without Being a Jerk")
+*   Delivered Unconscious Bias training to engineering interviewers

+##### Mentorship & Recruiting

+*   Developed and taught workshops on scoring algorithm design and command line tools
+*   Mentored software engineers
+*   Represented RMN at college career fairs, gave tech talks
+*   Conducted on-campus and on-site interviews

 #### Core Business Team, March 2014-August 2016